hobuinc/greyhound/doc/administration.rst

 The *front-end proxy* allows connections over a single port (e.g. 80) to be used for both HTTP and WebSocket interfaces.

 The proxy is configured via ``/var/greyhound/frontend-proxy/hipache-config.json``.
-Hipache receives incoming WebSocket traffic from HAProxy and routes this traffic to a `WebSocket Handler`_.
-If the proxy is used, the values for back-end ports much match those specified in ``config.js``.
+If used, the values for back-end ports much match those specified in ``config.js``, and the `frontend fe` binding is the only public-facing Greyhound port.